 The Apple Macintosh is a multitasking operating system that was the first graphical interface to achieve commercial success.
 The Mac was an immediate success in the areas of graphics production, and still commands the lion's share of that market.
 Apple made a major marketing error when they decided to keep their hardware and software under tight control rather than licensing others to produce compatible devices and programs.
 While the Apple products were of high quality, they were always more expensive than comparable products that were compatible with Microsoft's DOS operating system.
 This is an example of how a near lock on a market can be lost in a twinkling.

 The current version is Mac OS X, which is version 10.
-Since January 2002, all new Mac computers use Mac OS X. Subversions are named Jaguar, Panther, Tiger, Leopard, Snow Leopard, Lion, Mountain Lion, Mavericks, Yosimite, El Capitan ....
-Most statistics show that Mac is making a comeback (Feb.
-2010 - see chart at bottom of page), but the total usage is still low compared to the total number of Windows systems.
+Since January 2002, all new Mac computers use Mac OS X. Subversions are named Jaguar, Panther, Tiger, Leopard, Snow Leopard, Lion, Mountain Lion, Mavericks, Yosimite, El Capitan....
+The total usage is still low compared to the total number of Windows systems.

 UNIX is an operating system developed by Bell Labs to handle complex scientific applications.
 University networks are likely to use UNIX, as are Internet Service Providers.
 A lot of people have experience with UNIX from their college work.
 Many computer old-timers love UNIX and its command line interface.
 But all those commands are not easy to remember for newcomers.
 X-Windows is a graphical interface for UNIX that some think is even easier to work with than Windows 98.